 Pecans have tons of vitamins and minerals like Vitamins E and A, folic acid, calcium, magnesium, copper, phosphorus, potassium, manganese, B vitamins, and zinc.
 And they help lower cholesterol.

-Brazil Nuts are a good source of protein, copper, niacin, magnesium, fiber, vitamin E and selenium.
+Brazil Nuts are a good source of protein, copper, niacin, magnesium, fiber, vitamin E, and a great source of selenium.

 Cedar Nuts/Pine Nuts have Vitamins A, B, D, E, P and contain 70% of your body’s required amino acids.

 Cashews are rich in minerals like copper, magnesium, zinc, iron and biotin.
 They are actually a low-fat nut, and like olive oil, they have a high concentration of oleic acid, which is good for the ticker (your heart).
 According to Dr. Andrew Saul, one big handful of cashews provides one to two thousand milligrams of tryptophan, which will work as well as prescription antidepressant Prozac.

 Note: Cashews are not recommended for cancer patients due to potential levels of fungus